AzureAD/microsoft-authentication-cli/docs/usage.md

 2. A resource ID.
 It is a unique ID representing the resource which you want to authenticate to.
 3. A tenant ID.
 (This is found on the main AAD page within the Azure Portal)

-They can either be provided explicitly on the CLI or they can be given implicitly as part of a configuration file when given an alias.
+They can either be provided explicitly on the CLI or they can be given implicitly as part of a config file when given an alias.

 #### Using config file
 AzureAuth config files use the [TOML](https://toml.io/en/) file format.
 Here is a sample config file.